Waltenburg/WebSpejd/README.md

+# Progres update:
+Server and client is now stable for mandskab check-ins and -outs.

 # Webspejd: Check-in and -out system for Danish scout competitions

 This Node JS server hosts a website that handles check-in and -out of scout